Towards the impact of GMC collisions on the star formation rate: Methodology

 \item[e)] The region within $r_{\rm acc}$ must be gravitationally bound, i.e $|E_\text{grav}| > 2(E_\text{therm}+E_\text{kin})$ where $E_\text{grav}$ is the gravitational energy, and $E_\text{therm}$ and $E_\text{kin}$ are the thermal and kinetic energies, respectfully. \end{enumerate}

 If all of these criteria are met, the gas cell is converted into a sink that inherits its mass and momentum.
 This sink is able to interact gravitationally with the surrounding environment and is also able to accrete further gas onto itself.
 Any Voronoi cells with $\rho > \rho_\text{c}$ within a distance $r < r_\text{acc}$ of a sink are potentially eligible for accretion.
 However, gas is only accreted from the cell if it is gravitationally bound to the sink.
 Provided this is the case, enough gas is removed from the cell to reduce its density to $\rho_{\rm c}$, although the total amount removed at each time-step is capped at 90\% of the cell's initial mass, for reasons of numerical stability.
 Following the accretion, any properties of the cell that depend on its mass are updated.
 It should be noted that the sinks formed do not contribute to the magnetic field of the system (i.e $|B_\text{sink}| = 0$).
+Given the size of our sink particles, and the density at which they are introduced, it is clear that they cannot be interpreted as individual stars, but rather as small-$N$ protostellar systems.
+Also, given that there is no feedback from the young stars in our cloud, any star formation efficiencies reported in this paper should be considered as upper limits -- our sink particles record the mass that is capable of going into stars (i.e.,\ trapped in potential wells), in accordance with the above star formation model.